DocOfi/FARSread-Package/vignettes/functions-readfars.md

-## Package readFARS
+## Package FARSread

-Package readFARS was designed to make it easy for R users to summarize and visualize the Fatality Analysis Reporting System or FARS data from the National Highway Traffic Safety Administration [NHTSA](www-fars.nhtsa.dot.gov/Main/index.aspx).
+Package FARSread was designed to make it easy for R users to summarize and visualize the Fatality Analysis Reporting System or FARS data from the National Highway Traffic Safety Administration [NHTSA](www-fars.nhtsa.dot.gov/Main/index.aspx).
 This document will familiarize the reader with the `fars_summarize_years` function and the `The fars_map_state` function from the package readFARS.

-This is the second vignette for the package readFARS.
-The first one entitled "Introduction to readFARS" familiarizes the reader with the function `fars_read` which reads the FARS data from the NHSTA into R.  If you haven't read it yet, we advise that you read it before proceeding with this second tutorial.
+This is the second vignette for the package FARSread.
+The first one entitled "Introduction to FARSread" familiarizes the reader with the function `fars_read` which reads the FARS data from the NHSTA into R.  If you haven't read it yet, we advise that you read it before proceeding with this second tutorial.

 ### Data: fars2015